josmar-crwdstffng/angular/aio/content/start/index.md

 1. To make each product name a link to product details, add the `<a>` element around `{{ product.name }}`.

-1. Set the title to be the product's name by using the property binding `[ ]` syntax, as follows:
+1. Set the title to be the name of the product by using the property binding `[ ]` syntax, as follows:

     <code-example header="src/app/product-list/product-list.component.html" path="getting-started/src/app/product-list/product-list.component.2.html"></code-example>